Radseq/Mystic-Bastion/README.md

-Make Sure you installed tortoiseGit then copy this link: https://github.com/Radseq/Mystic-Bastion.git click riht to extample pulpit, type Git Clone put coped linkt to URL: mark Branch and type there multiPlayer next step is in Eclipse inport Maven Project so:
+Make Sure you installed tortoiseGit then copy this link: https://github.com/Radseq/Mystic-Bastion.git click right to extample pulpit, type Git Clone put coped linkt to URL: mark Branch and type there multiPlayer next step is in Eclipse inport Maven Project so: